 - 14.1.
 The SN must liaise with the respective RCPOC's/Hub Operations/Tissue Establishments to identify what information they require during the procedure and communicate it accordingly e.g. information about the progression of the retrieval/removal. - 14.2.
 The SN must ensure that all relevant information regarding the retrieval/removal has been entered into the Donor Record.
 In the event of limited/no connectivity, updated information should be communicated to Hub Operations by the SN. - 14.3.
-Hub Operations are to be advised if NORS team are unable to stay to remove research organs or the donor is non-proceeding.
+For any INOAR organs declined by all transplanting centres and that are not suitable for tissues, inform Hub Operations and follow SOP5567 and SOP5663 for further information for research/other/scheduled purposes organs. - 14.4.
+Hub Operations are to be advised if NORS team are able or unable to stay to remove research organs or the donor is non-proceeding.
 Researchers are to be updated by Hub Operations of this.
-The researchers will also be informed if the CT team have stood down, which will mean that the heart will now be removed by the abdominal team but will be un-perfused. - 14.4.
+The researchers will also be informed if the CT team have stood down, which will mean that the heart will now be removed by the abdominal team but will be un-perfused. - 14.5.
 As part of organising the retrieval, clarification and agreement must be sought regarding the following with recipient co-ordinators, and must be clearly documented on DonorPath: - 1.
-Mode of communication, including number/email address - 2.
-Times of communication which are required for the retrieval - 3.
+Mode of communication, including number/email address. - 2.
+Times of communication which are required for the retrieval. - 3.
 If using DonorPath / TransplantPath, ensure key touchpoints are agreed as TransplantPath will not alert RCPoCs. - 4.
 Who will be responsible for the communication?